Student Activities: Current Student-Run Clubs

 Men's Soccer- creates a chance for male students to compete with club teams of other colleges and universities.

-Portland Track Club (P.T.C.)- A group of motivated students interested in track and field training and competing to the best of their abilities.
-P.T.C. is a place where self-improvement is the primary goal.
-P.T.C. also is a place where students from the community can compete at a collegiate level.
+Portland Running Club (P.R.C.)- A group of motivated students interested in track and field training and competing to the best of their abilities.
+P.R.C. is a place where self-improvement is the primary goal.
+P.R.C. also is a place where students from the community can compete at a collegiate level.

 Tennis Club- offers undergraduate students numerous opportunities for play at all levels and for greater involvement in the tennis community.
 This includes the formation and maintenance of a traveling team, maintaining relations with local clubs/community, and participation with the USTA.